besworks/llm-complete/DEVELOPMENT.md

 });
 ```

 The model must exist in GPT4All's model path.
 On arch this is `~/.local/share/nomic.ai/GPT4All/`.
 An entry for this model must exist in **models.json**.
 You can use the [metadata provided by nomic](https://raw.githubusercontent.com/nomic-ai/gpt4all/main/gpt4all-chat/metadata/models3.json) or specify your own in the following format if your model is not listed.
-The GPT4All wiki provides find guidance on [configuring custom models](https://github.com/nomic-ai/gpt4all/wiki/Configuring-Custom-Models).
+The GPT4All wiki provides guidance on [configuring custom models](https://github.com/nomic-ai/gpt4all/wiki/Configuring-Custom-Models).

 ```json
 [